MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-document-tracking.md

 Actions that you take in Administrator mode are audited and logged in the usage log files, and you must confirm to continue.
 For more information about this logging, see the next section.

 When you are in Administrator mode, you can then search by user or document.
-If you search by user, you will see all the documents that the specified user has selected to track by using the Azure Information Protection client, or shared by using the Rights Management sharing application.
+If you search by user, you see all the documents that the specified user has selected to track by using the Azure Information Protection client, or shared by using the Rights Management sharing application.

-If you search by document, you will see all the users in your organization who tracked that document by using the Azure Information Protection client, or shared by using the Rights Management sharing application.
+If you search by document, you see all the users in your organization who tracked that document by using the Azure Information Protection client, or shared by using the Rights Management sharing application.
 You can then drill into the search results to track the documents that users have protected and revoke these documents, if necessary.

 To leave the Administrator mode, click **X** next to **Exit administrator mode**: